Jimbo5793/HTML-Module/README.md

 To do:

-- add function DrawPath
+- use bootstraps effectively

-- Add EventListener for click
+- fix algo for cluster

-- add algo for A*
+- fix UI for A*

-- all the other algos
+- pray we finish genetic on time.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣠⣴⡦⠿⠛⢚⣂⠀⠉⠐⠛⠳⠶⣤⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⢔⣿⣿⠅⠀⣀⠀⠻⠟⠃⠒⠒⠦⣤⡀⠀⠉⠻⣦⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀